Sleep Apnea Definition: Obstructive, Central and Mixed Sleep

 (lightly) overweight, feel very tired during the day, or have been told

-you wake up gasping for breath, do check with your doctor!
+you gasp for breath at night sometimes, do check with your doctor!

 person's